Texas Realtors Residential Lease

 Instead of stating a general tenant duty of care, the TXR lease would appear to rely on paragraph 16’s surrender clause: “When this lease ends, Tenant will surrender the Property in the same condition as when received, normal wear and tear excepted.
 Tenant will leave the Property in a clean condition free of all trash, debris, and any personal property.”

-The issue of what happens if the property is substantially destroyed by natural disaster (hurricane, flood, fire, or freeze) should be of interest to every residential tenant in Texas.
+The issue of what happens if the improvements on the property are substantially destroyed by natural disaster (hurricane, flood, fire, or freeze) should be of interest to every residential tenant in Texas.
 When this occurs—and it often does—who has the duty to repair and restore the property?
 To what degree and in what time frame?
 If the home is substantially uninhabitable, does the tenant’s obligation to pay rent continue?
 What happens to the tenant’s security deposit?

 Paragraph 25 of the TXR lease merely incorporates the baseline minimum standard of the Property Code: the landlord has a duty to make repairs after a disaster ONLY if proper notice is given AND the property is total unusable as a residence AND if insurance proceeds are paid: